-Comptoir V is the new all vegan sister restaurant of Comptoir Mezze in Kensal Rise.
-Located just behind Kensal Rise station they serve up Moroccan food and drinks, some with a Caribbean twist due to the head chef hailing from Trinidad and Tobago.
+Comptoir Vegan restaurant in London is the new sister restaurant of Comptoir Mezze in Kensal Rise.
+Located just behind Kensal Rise station they serve up Moroccan food and drinks, some with a Caribbean twist due to the head chef hailing from Trinidad and Tobago

 We opted to try a Kalefornication fresh juice with apple, kale, cucumber, broccoli and lime which was really fresh and made us feel instantly healthy whilst still managing to taste good!
 We also had the Hug in a Mug with cocoa, cinnamon, maca & almond butter and almond milk.
 It was really warming and delicious – the almond butter added a great nutty taste.

-A really great little place that I’d recommend to vegans and meat eaters alike.
-With healthy and hearty processed free food that tastes good too it’s a recipe for success.
-I’ll be back for sure – their burgers looked too good not to!
+A really great little place that I would recommend to vegans and meat eaters alike.
+With healthy and hearty processed free food that tastes good it is a recipe for success.
+I will be back for sure!